Bucks County Writers Workshop

 basic page with header

 In fiction and literature, numbers are usually spelled out, especially if below 100—and always spelled out in dialogue.
+In dialogue this includes years, decades, money, street addresses, highways— you name it.
 Why are numbers always spelled out in dialogue?
-Because dialogue is composed of words.
+Because dialogue is composed of words, not arithmetic.
 It’s not a math text.
-Whether fiction or non-fiction, numbers must be spelled out if they begin a sentence.
-Yeah, I know Stephen King used numbers (9/11) to start some sentences in his novel about cellphones and zombies.
+Also, whether fiction or non-fiction, numbers must be spelled out if they begin a sentence.
+Yes, Stephen King used numbers (9/11) to start some sentences in his novel about cellphones and zombies.
 Steve can do anything he wants.
 We can’t.

 Exception.
 In David Leavitt’s brilliant The Indian Clerk (Bloomsbury 2007), a fictional account of the British mathematician Ramanujan, actual numbers abound in dialogue—and rightly so.
 How else could one compose a sentence such as: “Well, at least I’ve worked out what he’s up to with the damn 1 + 2 + 3 + 4 = –¾.”

 Use serif fonts for your text.
-A serif font uses small decorative embellishments on the letter, and is preferred in newspapers, magazines, and books because it is deemed more readable.
-The font you are reading now is the equivalent of Times, the most popular serif font, although there are many similar fonts.
+A serif font uses small decorative embellishments on each letter, and is preferred in newspapers, magazines, and books because it is deemed more readable.
+The font you are reading now is the equivalent of Times-Roman, the most common serif font, although there are many similar fonts, such as Garamond, Baskerville, Caslon, Georgia, Bookman, Palatino.

-Avoid sans-serif fonts, which are likely to be found in headlines.
+Do not use sans-serif fonts, which are likely to be found in headlines.
 The font you are reading in this sentence is the equivalent of Helvetica, a sans-serif font normally used for headlines, which you shouldn’t use in a regular manuscript.
+Therefore, avoid fonts like Arial, Lucida Sans, Verdana, or Calibri (not to mention the antiquated Courier).
+MS Word changed its default font from Times-New Roman to Calibri, which demonstrates how little MS understands the printed word.
+MS Word’s default font can be (and should be) easily changed.

 serif: T sans serif:T